7 Light Summer Vanilla Perfumes That Don’t Turn Sugary in Heat

 This fragrance captures the feeling of summer vacation surprisingly well.

-Instead of sugary sweetness, vanilla is paired with sea salt and airy woods, creating a scent that feels grounded and coastal.
+Instead of sugary sweetness, vanilla is paired with sea salt and woods, creating a scent that feels grounded and coastal.

 The projection is light and breezy, which makes it ideal for hot weather.
 Think outdoor music festivals or lounging poolside with a cocktail that requires a little umbrella.